sayanee/archives/_posts/2009-01-23-gcal-in-desktop.md

 meta:
   _edit_last: '1'
 ---
-my <a href="http://desktop.google.com/plugins/i/gdcalendar.html">google calendar is now on the desktop</a>... yes i like it :D
+my [google calendar is now on the desktop](http://desktop.google.com/plugins/i/gdcalendar.html)... yes i like it :D